Types of contacts lenses

 If you’ve seen people on tv or in person that have eyes that look unnatural, say, like a cat or all black, this would fall under the novelty contacts category.

-A Black man wearing a brown rimmed hat sits looking at the camera with his right and covering his mouth
+A man wearing a brown rimmed hat sits looking at the camera with his right and covering his mouth

 To express yourself